captainurist/qnob/doc/audio_tray_icon.md

 What we want is to be able to identify the audio icon in the system tray, so that we could then properly process mouse wheel events for it.

 Mouse events are processed in the low-level mouse hook, and icon positions are retrieved via a call to `Shell_NotifyIconGetRect`, which requires either a GUID, or HWND + icon id pair.
-I'm yet to find out if GUIDs are used for audio icons.
-But icons always have ids, so this is what we can use.